TFAGaming/RealmProtection/README.md

     - If the argument **flag** is undefined, it will show a GUI of enabled and disabled flags for the land's nature.
     - If the argument **flag** is not undefined, it will update the flag's value from the second optional argument **true/false**.
 - `/land spawn [land name]`: Teleports a player to a land, only if the player has the flag **teleporttospawn** enabled or the player is the owner of the land.
-- `/land setspawn`: Updates the spawn point of the land with the coordinates of the player's current position.
+- `/land setspawn`: Updates the spawn point of a land with the coordinates of the player's current position.
-- `/land info (land name)`: Opens a GUI of land information; Number of chunks, ID, Owner, Members and their roles... etc.
+- `/land info {land name}`: Opens a GUI of land information; Number of chunks, ID, Owner, Members and their roles... etc.
-- `/land view`: Spawns colored particles around the claimed chunks of the land, without the need of **F3 + G** Minecraft hotkey.
+- `/land view`: Spawns colored particles around the claimed chunks of a land, without the need of **F3 + G** Minecraft hotkey.
     - If the particles' colors are **Green**, it means you are the owner of the land and you have every permission to modify and update land's data.
     - If the particles' colors are **Yellow**, it means you are trusted in the land but you do not have the enough power to be like the land's owner.
     - If the particles' colors are **Red**, it means you are not trusted in the land and you are marked as a Visitor.
-- `/land deposit [amount]`: Deposit an amount of money to the land's bank system.
+- `/land deposit [amount]`: Puts an amount of money to a land's bank system.
-- `/land withdraw [amount]`: Withdraw an amount of money from the land's bank system.
+- `/land withdraw [amount]`: Removes an amount of money from a land's bank system.
-- `/land balance`: View the land's balance (bank).
+- `/land balance`: Returns a land's balance (bank).
-- `/land trust [player name] [role name]`: Trust a player to your land, and let that player to be a member in your land with a specific role.
+- `/land trust [player name] [role name]`: Creates an invite to a player to join a land.
+- `/land accept [land name]`: Accepts a land invite.
+- `/land invites`: Returns a list of invites of a player.
-- `/land untrust [player name]`: Untrust a player from your land.
+- `/land untrust [player name]`: Removes a player from a land.
-- `/land leave [land name]`: Leave a land that you are trusted in.
+- `/land leave [land name]`: Removes a land that a player is trusted in, without the owner actions.
-- `/land ban [player name] (reason)`: Ban a player to enter to your land.
+- `/land ban [player name] (reason)`: Bans a player to enter to a land.
-- `/land unban [player name]`: Unban a player from your land.
+- `/land unban [player name]`: Unbans a player from a land.
-- `/land banlist`: Returns a list of banned players from the land.
+- `/land banlist`: Returns a list of banned players from a land.
-- `/land fly`: Toggle fly mode for a player, only allowed to fly in their own claimed chunks.
+- `/land fly`: Toggle fly mode for a player (players are only allowed to fly in their own claimed chunks).
 - `/land storage`: Opens a big inventory, holds any item and saves it like an Ender chest.
-- `/land delete [confirm]`: Deletes the land; Deletes every role, removes every trusted member and unclaims every claimed chunk (for the land).
+- `/land delete [confirm]`: Deletes a land; Deletes every role, removes every trusted member and unclaims every claimed chunk from the land.

 ### Arguments:
 - `{arg}`: An argument that could be required or optional.